contensis/contensis-delivery-api/README.md

 **npm install contensis-delivery-api**

 ## Contensis support
-This version supports the upcoming Contensis 12.2 release.
+This version supports Contensis releases from 12.0 and above.
 For Contensis 11.3 support use [this version](https://github.com/contensis/contensis-delivery-api/tree/release/1.0) .

 ## Examples